 A melting pot of different cultures

 CNBC rated Las Vegas as the 8th most culturally diverse city in the US.
 According to US Census data, just over 30 percent of Las Vegas’s population is Hispanic, 10 percent is African American and nearly 10 percent is Asian.
 With diversity comes tolerance and cultural sensitivity, making Southern Nevada an ideal place for people of all races to come to receive treatment in a cosmopolitan locale.

 A large and thriving recovery community

 Not too long ago, Las Vegas Recovery Center was the only luxury rehab facility in the entire state of Nevada.
 In less than a decade, however, that number has grown significantly.
 What’s more, Southern Nevada has an extensive and active recovery community that regularly hosts addiction awareness events, including September’s city hall event hosted by Major Goodman and the annual Rally for Recovery, which was hosted by the nonprofit Foundation for Recovery.

 Learn More About Our Treatment Program.
+Call: [phone]